[ticketshop id="LJFFG"]

 The benefits of the Arts on mental wellbeing and society have long been recognised:

-‘There is strong evidence that participation in the Arts can contribute to community cohesion, reduce social exclusion and isolation, and/or make communities feel safer and stronger’.
+‘There is strong evidence that participation in the Arts can contribute to community cohesion, reduce social exclusion and isolation, and/or make communities feel safer and stronger’

 Poor transport links across the Valley also mean many people are less able to get out and enjoy live performances for themselves.
+By hosting our performances in multiple villages and venues across the valley we can bring our shows directly to local residents.

 Valley Arts varied programme of events and activities brings the positive benefits of culture into our local community – enabling everyone to have access.
 By doing so we also support local businesses and venues.
 And by bringing events here, we help reduce the environmental impact caused by travel to Bristol, Bath and beyond.